suejin73/dynamic-functional-connectivity/README.md

 # dynamic-functional-connectivity
-codes for dynamic functionaal connectivity - fMRI.
+MATLAB codes for dynamic functionaal connectivity - fMRI.

 The method has been used to calculate part of the dynamic features in the following references: